WhiteOrg/frontend-tech-test/README.md

 The leaderboard should retrieve the current rankings from the API endpoint when the page loads, as well as updating those rankings whenever a user presses the refresh button just above it.
 The leaderboard should always be sorted based on player ranking and must display the top six players at all times, with the rest accessible when a user scrolls.
 The timer should count down from the start date and will therefore need to automatically refresh its value every minute. **For the sake of the challenge, it's fine to just make the timer always "start" at 7 days regardless of the actual date or value of the tournament start date.**

-The "join" button and both social media share buttons should be valid, accessible buttons.
-However **they do not need to route the user anywhere**.
+The "join" button, refresh button, and both social media share buttons should be valid and accessible interactive elements.
+However **they do not need to route the user anywhere** (though the refresh button _should_ refetch data from the API as mentioned above).

-The page headline should read **Play'n GO Tournament** at all screen sizes.
-On the provided mockups you'll notice that the mobile design has a two-line headline, but that should be ignored.

 ### API Endpoint
 You have also been provided with an API endpoint that details some key information about the tournament (title, start and end dates, player rankings etc.).